TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 .. class:: DocTestParser()

-   A processing class used to extract interactive examples from a string, and use them to create a :class:`DocTest` object.
+   A processing kundi used to extract interactive examples kutoka a string, and use them to create a :class:`DocTest` object.